will-langdale/matchbox/README.md

 * Create a new branch.
 In there:
     * Place your linker script in the `pipelines/` subdirectory
     * Add any new cleaning functions to the `cleaning/` subdirectory
+    * Add any unit tests to the `tests/` subdirectory
     * If it replaces an existing script, delete the old one
-    * Add or update the `config.py` to include a reference to your script and dataset.
-Unless you're a data engineer, add your dataset to the end of the `n` queue
+    * In `config.py` add or update the appropriate section to include a reference to your script and dataset
+        * For must users, the `EXTRAS` section is where a new dataset will go
+        * For data engineers, you may be working on the `CORE` section, which deals with the datasets everything else will join onto.
+Note changing the order of this section can have huge ramifications for the rest of the pipeline
 * Create a merge request.
 In it state:
     * The change you made
     * The uplift in AOC and match percentage
+    * Any tests you've run or built to assure quality
     * Anything else we should know

 The data team will review your request, and once it's accepted, your data will have joined the service and everyone will be able to make use of it.